-Minimally invasive surgery (MIS) has gained popularity since its introduction.
+Minimally invasive surgery (MIS), which includes laparoscopic and robotic procedures, has gained popularity since its introduction.
 MIS can be performed in patients with colorectal cancer to achieve a variety of outcomes, including the removal of a portion of the colon, removal of the entire colon, creating an ostomy, or reconnecting and reconstructing the colon.

 Many studies have shown that recovering from MIS is faster and easier than open surgery.
 Minimally invasive surgeries are also equally safe.